 First, similarly to other states, Ohio has a legal deadline for filing personal injury claims, such as Cleveland car accidents.
 This legal deadline is called a statute of limitations, which is a law that limits how much time a plaintiff can wait before taking legal action and seeking damages compensation for an accident caused by someone else.

 In Ohio, the statute of limitations for car accident claims is two years, counting from the date when the accident took place.
-If you allow the two-year deadline to expire before filing a claim, your claim may be dismissed, and you may not be able to recover fair compensation for your accident, even if it was caused by someone else.
+If you allow the two-year deadline to expire before filing a claim, your claim may be dismissed, and you may not be able to recover fair and just compensation for your accident, even if it was caused by someone else.

 Second, the at-fault driver’s insurance company – or even your own insurance company – may have its own deadlines to receive claims after an accident, which often may leave you with even less time to take action.
 The same applies to claims involving a government entity, which have much shorter deadlines than the two-year statute of limitations.